martinzx13/CPP_Module_01/ex00/Readme.md

 ### Conclusion

 This exercise helps solidify your understanding of memory management in C++.
 By implementing the `Zombie` class and its associated functions, you gain practical experience in when and how to use stack vs. heap allocation, as well as ensuring proper destruction of objects.

----

-Feel free to copy this into a `README.md` file and adjust as necessary for your repository.
-This README provides a comprehensive overview of the exercise, along with instructions on how to implement, compile, and run the program.